Why is there a need for a secondary water supply?

 An extensive engineering and costing study has concluded that a pipeline to Pawtucket Water is the most effective and cost-efficient option for an alternative water supply.

-- Pawtucket’s new, state-of-the-art system can yield 22 million gallons of treated water per day and has ample supply to support BCWA customer needs of 3.31 million gallons a day.
+Pawtucket’s updated water treatment plant system can yield 22 million gallons of high-quality water per day and has ample supply to support BCWA customer needs of 3.2 million gallons a day.

 What are the pipeline design and construction details?